 Questions like, "How did you feel about what happened?" can help your friend get in touch with feelings.
 Just sitting with your friend while they express their various feelings about what is going on can be very helpful.
 Your understanding and supportive presence while they are sorting out their various thoughts and feelings is often more important and effective than any advice you may give to try to solve their problem.

 Don't be afraid to escalate.
-In serious situations where you think you need outside help, you can talk to the CAPS counselor on duty.
+In serious situations where you think you need outside help, you can talk to the CAPS counselor.
 Call (812) 855-5711, Monday through Friday between 8 a.m. and 4:30 p.m.